 You can check out these amazing birds and more at the annual Port Susan Snow Goose & Birding Festival in February.
 The website has lots of information about the festival, special events, exploring the area – and of course, snow geese.

 OK, admittedly ptarmigan aren’t usually easy to see.
 People who spend time in mountain country are probably more familiar with ridges and other land features named “Ptarmigan” than with these illusive birds.
 Our native white-tailed ptarmigan live in our mountains year-round, but are difficult to spot thanks to well-camouflaged seasonal plumage.
 Still, determined, observant and lucky travelers can find them.
 A friend of mine spied one in January while skiing at the Mount Baker ski resort!

 The white-tailed ptarmigan is North America’s smallest grouse.
 They tend to stay above the tree line and walk most of the time rather than flying.
 In Washington they are found only in the Cascade Mountains, where they feed mostly on leaves, buds and seeds.
-(If you watch our slideshow all the way to the end, you can see just how small ptarmigan can be.
-And cute!)

 You can learn more about white-tailed ptarmigan on Seattle Audubon’s BirdWeb.